This is the thirtieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Panama City, Florida.

 Scuba Diving Trip Insurance

 A cushion for emergencies provides peace of mind when on vacation.
-I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.
+I recommend this diving insurance as they have worldwide coverage and provide scuba divers quality insurance and medical assistance service.

-I hope you found this post on Panama City diving interesting and useful.
+I hope you found this post on Panama City scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
+I’d love to know of any experience you have diving there.
 If there is no comments section directly below, click here: >>comments<<

 Hi Joe.
 What a great article.
 I really enjoyed the reading!
 My son has done a diving course and he got his two stars.
 Now he wants to venture out and discover the undersea world:).
 We have decided for the whole family to do a diving course, too, so we can travel with him and enjoy some diving.
 We thought we would go to the BVI wrecks, but after reading this article, I have changed my mind.
 There is so much to see in the Panama City area.
 I don’t want to miss this trip.
 The Simpson Tug, Black Bart and the Red Sea really interest me.
 Do you think it’s possible to do a diving trip to see all the wrecks?
 If so, how long would it take to see all of them?
 Thank you!